mennawagdyy/Tomasulo-s-Algorithm-Simulator-Project/README.md

     This algorithm is used for dynamic scheduling of instructions that is designed for out-of-order execution.

-    This is a university project that was done by Ali Khattab (SID 900191895) and Menna Abdalla (SID 900191147) under the supervision of Professor Cherif Salama.
+    This is a university project that was done by Ali Khattab and Menna Abdalla under the supervision of Professor Cherif Salama.

 ## Project Assumptions